hiepzen/PayME-SDK-IOS/README_EN.md

 The PayME system will provide the integrated app with the following information:

 - **PublicKey** : Used to encrypt data, the integrated app needs to transmit to the SDK for encryption.
-- **AppToken** : AppId provides a unique identifier for each app, needs to be passed to the SDK for encryption
+- **AppToken** : AppId provides a unique identifier for each app, needs to be transmit to the SDK for encryption.
 - **SecretKey** : Used to encrypt and authenticate data in the backend system for the integrated app.

 The App side will provide the PayME system with the following information:

-- **AppPublicKey** : It will be sent through PayME's backend system for encryption. (do not pass this SDK)
+- **AppPublicKey** : It will be sent through PayME's backend system for encryption. (do not transmit to this SDK)
-- **AppPrivateKey**: Will pass in PayME SDK to perform the decryption.
+- **AppPrivateKey**: It will transmit to PayME SDK to perform the decryption.

 Encryption standard: RSA-512bit.
 The following tool can be used to generate [here](https://travistidwell.com/jsencrypt/demo/)

-### Initialize PayME SDK:
+### Create PayME SDK:

-Before using PayME SDK need to call the initialization method only once to initialize the SDK.
+Necessary to call the initialization method only 1 time to initialize the SDK before using PayME SDK.

 ```swift
 let payme = PayME(appToken : "AppToken",